Unit 100: Organization

+The third and fourth division's role was to assist the second division.

 Mission

 The main purpose of Unit 100 was to conduct research about diseases originating from animals.
 As most armies were still heavily dependent on horses, the Imperial Japanese Army hoped to find ways to kill them and therefore to weaken military power.
 Furthermore, they hoped to spread disease via animal carriers.
 To this end, former members claim that experiments were also conducted with human beings.
 In practice, Unit 731 was the group tasked with developing biological weapons against humans.
 Although smaller than Unit 731, Unit 100 was still a large organization.
 Its annual bacteria production capacity was projected to reach 1,000 kg of anthrax, 500 kg of glanders, and 100 kg of red rust (fungus).
 The goal was never reached, due to equipment shortages.

 Senior Sgt.
 Kazuo Mitomo described some of Unit 100's human experiments: